lucasphilipp1/3D-Electron-Microscopy-of-Dinoflagellate-Chromosomes-Across-Many-Species/README.md

 ### helix.m

 Description: Create 3D binary images of left- and right- handed helices.
-Used as a positive control to ensure image analysis pipeline correctly infers helical handedness.
+Used as a positive control to ensure CropAndRotateAndExportChromosomes.py does not alter the helical handedness of processed ROIs.

 ### project_ROI_front_and_save.m